Kakeru Finance

 Design system

 I built the whole thing on a proper design system: typography, a color palette, token icons, and reusable components like token cards, APR badges, dropdowns, and data tables.
-That consistency is what keeps a data-heavy product from feeling chaotic, and it made the handoff far smoother.
+That consistency is what kept a data-heavy product from feeling chaotic, and it made the handoff far smoother.

 Developer handoff